swashbuck1r/cloudbees-oauth-apitester/README.md

 Setup Instructions
 -------------------
 Create a CloudBees application to host the application.
-Note that OAuth apps must be served over SSL, so you will need to attach SSL to your application in order to run this application.
+Note that OAuth apps must be served over SSL, so you will need to [attach SSL to your application](http://wiki.cloudbees.com/bin/view/RUN/AppSSL) in order to run this application.

 Register for a CloudBees OAuth client key/secret (as defined in the CloudBees OAuth docs).

-Attach your OAuth client key and secret to your application ID as config variables
+Use the [Bees SDK](http://wiki.cloudbees.com/bin/view/RUN/BeesSDK) to attach your OAuth client key and secret to your application ID as [configuration parameters](http://wiki.cloudbees.com/bin/view/RUN/Configuration+Parameters).

     bees config:set -a YOUR_APP_ID oauth.key=YOUR_KEY oauth.secret=YOUR_SECRET oauth.callback=YOUR_APP_CALLBACK_URL